Sydney Derby (AFL): Kirk–Ward Medal

-The Brett Kirk Medal is awarded to the player deemed to be the best player on the ground after the match.
+The Kirk–Ward Medal is awarded to the player deemed to be the best player on the ground after the match.
 It is named after Sydney Swans AFL premiership player Brett Kirk, who was born and raised in country New South Wales and played junior football for North Albury.

-Players highlighted in green are current players for either club.
+It is also named after inaugural GWS Giants player Callan Ward, who won the club's first Kevin Sheedy medal in 2012 and was a long serving co-captain at GWS between 2012 and 2019.
+The award was previously known as the Brett Kirk Medal prior to 2026.